w3c-ccg/traceability-vocab/packages/README.md

-This directory is for programatic generation associated with this vocabulary.
+This directory is for programmatic generation associated with this vocabulary.